-If the appliance is ever factory reset or re-imaged after it has been upgraded to version 3.1 or later, a reissue token is required for the next upgrade.
+If the appliance is ever factory reset or re-imaged after it has been upgraded to version 3.1, a reissue token is required for the next upgrade.

 If the security level of the master server is High or Medium, the authentication token is not required.
 The host ID-based certificate is automatically deployed onto the appliance.

 For more information about security certificates, refer to the chapter "Security certificates in NetBackup" in the NetBackup Security and Encryption Guide.